 Credit risk is the risk that unexpected losses may arise as a result of the firm's clients or market counterparties failing to meet their obligations.
-The firm does not take proprietary positions (although hedging of receivables is undertaken and conversion of receivables to Sterling) but does have direct credit exposure in relation to cash held across a diversified selection banks.
-Record seeks to place cash with a prudent spread of financial institutions.
-In addition, Record has exposure to the positions in the three products it is currently seeding.
-Subject to certain conditions, the amount of seed capital at any time is limited to 15% of capital resources.
+The Group performs standard treasury management activities in terms of managing its exposure to its non-Sterling receivables, but does not take proprietary positions.
+The Group has direct credit exposure in relation to cash and money-market instruments held, although the exposures are across a diversified selection of banks and are managed in accordance with strict limits contained within investment guidelines approved by the Board.
+Record also has exposure to the positions currently held in the four seed funds; however the amount of seed capital at any time is restricted to a percentage of capital resources, as approved by the Board.

-Record's clients face credit risks which if realised would result in direct loss of AUME and reputational risk to the Group.
+Record's clients face credit risks which if crystalised could result in direct loss of AUME and reputational risk to the Group.
 The primary credit risks faced by clients are unsettled profits on transactions and the extent to which margin is required for those transactions.
 In addition, where Record's mandate with clients includes managing the cash to support the currency programme, cash would also be placed on deposit and subject to the same risk of default.